maguzzi/s3_static_website_gradle/README.md

 And then you can point the browser to http://dev.s3staticwebsitetest.cloudns.ch and see that it worked!

 # What's next?
-In the next post, we'll integrate the CICD pipeline that uploads the website content, along with some consideration about how to delete the stack without using the UI.
+The CICD pipeline that uploads the website content, along with some consideration about how to delete the stack without using the UI.
 Cloudformation and Cloudfront force some contraints on how the resources should be deleted, so it's worth spending some time on it.